vitaly-t/pg-monitor/README.md

 * `text` - message text without the time in front of it (color attributes removed);
 * `event` - name of the event being logged.

-If your intent is to log everything, while suppressing any screen output, you can do so on per-event basis, as shown below:
+If your intent is only to log events, while suppressing any screen output, you can do so on per-event basis, as shown below:
 ```js
 info.display = false; // suppress screen output for the event;